 Additionally, the population of Al-Amarah is unevenly divided between sectors, with 39.4 percent concentrated in the western sector, 31.6 percent in the eastern sector, and 29 percent in the northern sector.
-On the other hand, housing density varied, reaching 157 people per hectare in the eastern sector and 91 people per hectare in the northern sector, as did family density, which reached 31.5 families per hectare in the eastern sector of the northern sector.
+On the other hand, housing density varied, reaching 157 people per hectare in the eastern sector and 91 people per hectare in the northern sector, as did family density, which reached 31.5 families per hectare in the eastern sector and 18.3 families per hectare in the eastern sector of the northern sector.
 Furthermore, as long as the present political and economic difficulties remain unsolved, the urbanisation crisis, which is characterised by unregulated unemployment, underemployment, housing shortages, a lack of social infrastructure, and, of course, poverty, will continue to deteriorate.